Career Options and Job Opportunities

 The architectural approach to work is inclusive and comprehensive.

-Architects must be cognizant of different scales (bearing in mind environmental implications and a myriad of small details) and very proficient in the full scope of design components (aesthetic, functional, economic, ecological, technological, social, psychological, legal, etc.).
+Architects must be aware of different scales (bearing in mind environmental implications and a myriad of small details) and very proficient in the full scope of design components (aesthetic, functional, economic, ecological, technological, social, psychological, legal, etc.).

 Whether architects work as part of a design team or alone, they are obliged to coordinate the design and execution of any project with those who commission the work, the local authorities, planners from other disciplines (landscape architects, urban planners, transportation, lighting, and air conditioning engineers, as well as many others), and with those who actually carry out the work.
 They must be aware of the needs and demands of those who will be using the buildings and areas, and be cognizant of the values of preserving the landscape and the environs.
 Buildings’ long lifespan , and other variables of the physical surroundings, as well as the rapid pace of our lives, compel architects to cope with the problems of time.
 Their work must be designed such that the end product can withstand the possible changes in function and significance over time.